serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       individually: true # Enables individual packaging for specific function.
 If true you must provide package for each function.
 Defaults to false
     layers: # An optional list Lambda Layers to use
       - arn:aws:lambda:region:XXXXXX:layer:LayerName:Y # Layer Version ARN
-    tracingConfig: Active # optional, can be 'Active' or 'PassThrough' (overwrites the one defined on the provider level)
+    tracing: Active # optional, can be 'Active' or 'PassThrough' (overwrites the one defined on the provider level)
     events: # The Events that trigger this Function
       - http: # This creates an API Gateway HTTP endpoint which can be used to trigger this function.
 Learn more in "events/apigateway"
           path: users/create # Path for this endpoint